Being an only child

 Well, he may not have brothers and sisters but anyone in a family has to learn to share with the others in the family and he is not an 'only child' in the classroom.

-'Only children' may not have to learn how to share as young as other children.
+'Only children' may not have to learn how to share early in their lives like other children.

 - An 'only child' gets whatever she wants.